AI Coding Assistants: Complete Comparison and Review

 Task: Debug function with subtle logic error

-GitHub Copilot Chat:
+GitHub Copilot Chat:- Identified issue

 - Suggested fix